mvolkmann/MyUnixEnv/notes/ti-84-notes.md

   - ZStandard resets to standard zoom which is Xmin=Ymin=-10 and Xmax=Ymax=10
 - press enter

+To create a scatter plot:

+- press stat and select Edit...
+- enter all the x values in the L1 list
+- press the right arrow
+- enter all the y values in the L2 list
+- press 2nd "stat plot"
+- if there are previous plots, select PlotsOff and press enter to clear them
+- press 2nd "stat plot"
+- select the plot to use: Plot1, Plot2, or Plot3
+- if it is currently Off, select On
+- select the plot Type: scatter, line, bar, ?, ?, or step
+- select the lists containing the data to plot in Xlist and Ylist by pressing 2nd and L1 to L6 (often want L1 and L2)
+- select the Mark to use for each point
+- select the Color
+- press graph
+- press zoom and select ZoomStat to zoom so all the points are visible
+- press trace and use the left and right arrows to see the coordinates of each point

+To add a line of best fit to a scatter plot:

+- press stat
+- press right arrow to select CALC
+- select LinReg
+- Xlist should be L1
+- Ylist should be L2
+- move to "Store RegEQ"
+- press vars
+- press right arrow to move to Y-VARS
+- select Function
+- select an available function variable to hold the linear regression equation that will be calculated
+- select Calculate
+- the equation will now be saved in the y= list
+- it will also display values for a and b in the line equation y=ax+b
+- press graph

+To create a histogram (a.k.a. bar chart):
+- draws a bar for each unique value whose height indicates the number of times that value appears in the list
+- enter values in a single list just like for a scatter plot
+- press 2nd "stat plot"
+- select Plot1
+- turn it On
+- select Type histogram icon
+- set Xlist to the list to be plotted by pressing 2nd and one of L1 to L6
+- press zoom
+- select ZoomStat
+- press graph
+- press window to adjust the x and y scales;
+  Xmin is the lowest value;
+  Xmax is the highest value;
+  Xscl controls the width of each bar
+  Ymin is the lowest count of a value (typically zero);
+  Ymax is the highest count of a value
+- to see the value of each bar, press trace and the left and right arrows to move between the bars;
+  the value is between min= and max<;
+  the frequency is the n= value;
+  set Xscl to 1 to make min= be the value

 To enter a named matrix:
 - press 2nd matrix